 We partner with organizations and leaders across the state to catalyze systemic change, increase college degree completion, and close equity gaps so that the vision of a seamless, student-centered educational path to opportunity becomes a reality—and one that’s available to every student, regardless of zip code, skin color, or income.

 The majority of California’s K-12 students are of color and low-income, but these students are a minority of graduates from California’s public universities.

-By 2018, 63 percent of all job openings will require workers with at least some college education.
+By 2020, 65% of all jobs in the economy will require workers with at least some college education.

 Our Strategies and the Work We Support

-For more information about the Foundation’s grantmaking, visit our Grant Seekers page.
+For more information on our strategies, visit our Strategy page.